 Do you watch Stranger Things?
 In it there's a monster called the demogorgon that escapes from a dark, slimy world called the Upside Down and causes havoc for the townspeople of Hawkins.
 For the past ten years I've experienced pretty extreme period pain.
 When I'm on my period, my general pelvic area is the Upside Down and my period pains are the demogorgon ripping their way out — claws, teeth, and all.
 In this analogy, I'm the good townspeople of Hawkins, just trying to go about my daily business.
-Period pain this severe isn't normal, and I currently have a working diagnosis of endometriosis.
+Period pain this severe isn't normal — I suffer from endometriosis.
 But what it does mean is that I have a pretty strong threshold for testing period pain relief methods.
 So even if your pains aren't as strong as mine (and I really hope they aren't), if it works for me, chances are it'll work for you.

 I tested six different methods of period pain relief to see how they stack up to my usual go-to remedy of two different types of painkiller and two hot water bottles — one for my stomach and one for my back.
 Some were better than others, I was pleasantly surprised by a couple, and extremely disappointed by one in particular.
 Read on to find out which ones are worth trying out for yourself.